 To help nursing students reach their goals, our accelerated three-year BSN degree program has no waiting lists and no prerequisite courses.
-Classes start every eight weeks, letting you begin when you’re ready.
+New students can start every 16 weeks, letting you begin when you’re ready.

-You also have the option to take courses year-round, so you can earn your degree faster than students attending traditional four-year schools.
+And by taking courses year-round, you can earn your degree faster than students attending traditional four-year schools.

 Our Addison campus is conveniently located off the I-355 toll way near the Lake Street exit.
 The area surrounding the campus features numerous shops, restaurants and apartment buildings within a short driving distance.

 Tuesday, June 16, 2015 5:00 PM - 7:00 PM CST

 We created our BSN degree program with your needs in mind.

 Class sizes are kept small to allow you a more personal experience with your professors.